BennyKJohnson/JSONKit/README.md

 # JSON Kit
 JSON Kit is a JSON mapping framework that makes JSON serialization code safer, cleaner and a lot more fun to write.
-It combines protocol orientated design with generics to create a powerful interface for working with JSON in Swift.
+It combines protocol oriented design with generics to create a powerful interface for working with JSON in Swift.

 ## Features
 - [x] Strongly typed keys, leverage the compiler to autocomplete keys and validate keys